d3sformal/panda/README.md

 alength(arrlen, a)
 ```

-Here, the ``class(...)`` symbol distinguishes static field access from an object field access.
+Here, the ``class(...)`` symbol distinguishes a static field access from an object field access.
 The expression wrapped in ``class(...)`` must refer to a Java class name.
 The ``alength(arrlen, ...)`` symbol is a special accessor for array length that distinguishes it from a field access.
 These special symbols are needed because the predicate language is not typed and has no information about runtime classes.

 There are two notations for specifying the access expressions: